 - Sign the application in the presence of passport officials.
 (If you sign it in advance, your signature will be void and you'll have to start over.)

 Obviously, the dual-parent signature rule doesn't work for all families.
-If it would be physically impossible to obtain the other parent's signature on your child's passport application, consider the following options:
+If it would be physically impossible to obtain the other parent's signature on your child's passport application, you have a couple of options.

 Tips for Protecting Your Children From Passport Abuse

-The government's rules for obtaining kids' passports were designed to protect children from being taken across international lines without permission or during a child custody dispute.
+The government's rules for obtaining kids' passports were designed to protect children from being taken across international borders without permission or during a child custody dispute.

-- Some countries will still require a notarized letter from the child's other parent before permitting you to enter the country.
-Contact the U.S. Embassy in the location you are traveling to in order to learn more.
+Some countries will still require a notarized letter from the child's other parent before permitting you to enter the country.
+Contact the U.S. Embassy where you are traveling to find out it this rule applies in the country you want to visit.